Vermilion Cliffs National Monument: Human settlements

-Human settlement in the region dates back 12,000 years, and hundreds of Native American pueblos are spread across the monument.
+Human settlement in the region dates back 12,000 years; hundreds of Native American pueblos are spread across the monument.
 The remains of the natives' villages, with houses, granaries, burial areas, and associated ruins, can be found here.
-The monument also contains one of the largest number of rock art sites in any nationally protected area.
+The monument also contains one of the largest collections of rock art sites in any nationally protected area.
 Many of these petroglyphs are believed to be among the oldest in the United States.

-The first explorers into the region were Spanish missionaries and explorers from the 1776 Domínguez–Escalante expedition.
+The first Europeans to visit the region were Spanish missionaries and explorers from the 1776 Domínguez–Escalante expedition.
 Later, Mormon explorers searched the region during the 1860s, some of them settling on land that is now within the monument.
 They built one of the first ferry crossings on the Colorado River in 1871.
 That same year, John Wesley Powell ventured through this region during his scientific explorations of the Colorado River plateau.

-Below the Vermilion cliffs runs the historic "Honeymoon Trail", a wagon route for Mormons who journeyed to have their marriages sealed in the temple at St. George, Utah, and then to return.
+Below the Vermilion cliffs runs the historic "Honeymoon Trail", a wagon route for Mormons who journeyed to and from the temple at St. George, Utah to have their marriages sealed.
 The route, through remote country, was otherwise seldom used.
-Historical markers denote this history.
+Historical markers denote its history.

-Today, the region surrounding the monument is relatively unspoiled with virtually no permanent inhabitants remaining and limited road access.
+Today, the region surrounding the monument is relatively unspoiled with few roads and virtually no permanent inhabitants.